keboola/developers-docs/integrate/variables/index.md

 After you create the input table, you can run the job.
 See an [example](https://documenter.getpostman.com/view/3086797/77h845D?version=latest#31486ac2-ea52-4f19-a039-2ee1b1ae5863).
 It will create a new table in Storage -- **out.c-variable-testing.cars**.
-The contents of the tables should contain the default values, e.g.:
+The tables should contain the default values, e.g.:

 |COUNTRY|CARS|
 |---|---|